 I’m a professional in the puppet industry, is this a Challenge for me?

 Absolutely.
 This is your chance to get your work viewed not only by a panel of industry professionals who will provide feedback and advice on your work, but it also allows you to reach a wider viewing audience.
-This Challenge is a great chance to practice your skills and create original content in a strict time frame.
+This Film Challenge is a great chance to practice your skills and create original content in a strict time frame.

 I’ve never made a puppet or puppeteered before, is this a Challenge for me?